diarmuidoconnor/ewd-module-2025/topic12/topic.md

-# OPTIONAL TOPIC: API Testing
+# API Testing

-THIS IS AN EXTRA TOPIC AND COMPLETELY OPTIONAL.
 This topic introduces testing for web APIs.